 |Hispanic or Latino||7|

-Students from other countries are interested in Missionary Studies, too.
+Missionary Studies appeals to people across the globe.
 About 23.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea